Menu

 Excluding whole files #

 If your codebase contains some files that are broken on purpose (e. g. to test behaviour of your application on files with invalid PHP code), you can exclude them using the excludePaths key.
-Each entry is used as a pattern for the fnmatch() function.
+Each entry can either be a file path, a directory path, or a pattern for the fnmatch() function.

 parameters: